 Often underrated in terms of talent in the past, perhaps unfairly so, the perception figures to change once word spreads about the Blue-Grey All-American Combine (Utah Regional).

-NFL veteran Mark McMillian was lead instructor and had plenty of help from NFL veteran trainer Reggie Young, also Tre Ofahengaue, Fred Prescott and Marlin Lynch, among others.
+In place was the brand’s staff of NFL veterans and the group had help from NFL veteran trainer Reggie Young, also Tre Ofahengaue, Fred Prescott and Marlin Lynch, among others.

 Collectively, as a coaching staff, all signs point to football minds being impressed with what took place during the workout.
 Accordingly, here’s a look at the individuals who stood out.